 According to WHO, 65% of children in India aged between 1-14 are at risk of worm infestation.
-Worm infection in children leads to anemia, weakness, nutritional impairment, loss of appetite, stomachache, vomiting, diarrhea, weight loss and other ailments.
+Worm infection in children leads to anaemia, weakness, nutritional impairment, loss of appetite, stomachache, vomiting, diarrhoea, weight loss and other ailments.

 Mission Director, National Health Mission, Health and Family Welfare, Dr. Kevichusa Medikhru said that the deworming programme will cover all the children in the state.
-He added that anganwadi centres will take care of drop-out students and children who don’t going to school.
+He added that Anganwadi centres will take care of drop-out students and children who don’t go to school.

 Medikhru, who launched the National Deworming Day, informed that children who missed out on the day can do so during the mop-up programme on Feb.
 14. The second phase of the deworming programme will be conducted in August this year, he added.